-Many Medicare beneficiaries wonder about the cost of wound care and question how doctors get paid when treating patients with Medicare.
+Many seniors wonder about Medicare and wound care coverage.
 The real burden of wound care to Medicare has stayed hidden, and it is time we shed light on the subject.

 The calculations and documentation of the economic costs can have implications for federal research funding and CMS policies, like the Medicare Access and the CHIP Reauthorization Act of 2015 (MACRA).